EoinDavey/Setanta-site/app/tut/nuair-a.md

 Loops can contain any code you like, including other loops!
 These are known as [[*nested loops*|lúba neadaithe]].

-Each time the outer loop does one loop, the inner loop will run until it's finished.
+Each time the [[outer|amuigh]] loop does one loop, the inner loop will run until it's finished.
 This can be used to get some complicated behaviour.

 ## Example

-Let's look at the simplest example of nested loops, one loop inside the other:
+Let's look at the [[simplest|is simplí]] example of nested loops, one loop inside the other:

 {{{
 le i idir (0, 3) {